darkwyld/SimpleESI/REFERENCE.md

 ##### 2.1. `(string) esi_uri`

 The URI of the ESI server.
-Can be changed when necessary and must end with a `/`-character.
+It can be changed when necessary and must end with a `/`-character.
 The default is `https://esi.evetech.net/latest/`.

 ```php
 $esi->esi_uri = 'https://esi.evetech.net/dev/';